A Winter Border For The Bees

-A Christmas border for the bees may sound a bit odd, as bees (and other pollinators) are snuggled up in their hives during the cold months, however, there will be some bees and other insects that will go foraging for food and water, so providing winter flowering plants in your border is a must!
+A Winter border for the bees may sound a bit odd, as bees (and other pollinators) are snuggled up in their hives during the cold months, however, there will be some bees and other insects that will go foraging for food and water, so providing winter flowering plants in your border is a must!
 Plus, it cheers us up too – a double win!

 Bulbs such as snowdrops and crocuses are loved by bees and are great to pop into any gaps in the border.
 They’re brilliant for early colour and can be bought ‘in the green’ in pots from your local garden centre, although this costs more than buying bulbs, it does mean you can see where the gaps are and can fill the borders easily without digging up any other later flowering bulbs.
 Buy single flowers rather than doubles as its easier for the bees to get to the pollen.